digitalyoshixi/zettelkasten/content/OS/Windows/AppLocker.md

 tags:
   - windows
 ---
-Software that manages what applications can run on a system
+Software that manages what applications can run on a system.